DiegelD/CarND-Path-Planning-Project/README.md

  check_car_s += ((double)prev_size * .02 * check_speed);
 ```
 ### Lane Prediction:
 The lane prediction, is actually a calculation of the current lane.
-This is done by taking the `d` distance from the non-ego vehicle to the highway center
+This is done by taking the `d` distance from
-into account.
+the non-ego vehicle to the highway center into accountand.
 And subtracting out of this the lane wides of 4m.
 In addition we assuming all cars are driving in the center of the lane (lane/2 = 2m). *So one example would be then
-that if the d = 6m.
-The car have to be in the middle lane.
+that if the d = 6m, the car have to be in the middle lane.
 Lane wide 4m + 2m center lane = 6m.*

 line `393`:
 ```c